Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Proofs of the multidimensional results

 where (a) followed from $(x+y+z)^2\leq 3(x^2+y^2+z^2)$ for any $x,y,z\in\reals$.
 Using $(\sqrt {f_{G_h}(\vx)}+\sqrt {f_{\hat{G}}(\vx)})^2\leq 2(f_{G_h}(\vx)+f_{\hat{G}}(\vx))$ for $\vx=\vy,\vy+\ve_j$ we continue the last display to get

 where the last inequality followed as

-Again, using $\hat\vtheta_{{G_h}}(\vy)\leq h,\hat\vtheta_{\hat {G}}(\vy)\leq \hat h$ we bound $\EE_{G_h}\qth{(\hat\vtheta_{{\hat G}}(\vY)-\hat\vtheta_{G_h}(\vY))^2\indc{\vY\notin [0,K]^d}}$ by $(h+\hat h)^2\epsilon_K(G_h)$, where $\epsilon_K(G_h)=\PP_{G_h}\qth{\vY\notin [0,K]^d}$.
+Again, using $\hat\vtheta_{{G_h}}(\vy)\leq h,\hat\vtheta_{\hat {G}}(\vy)\leq \hat h$ we bound $\EE_{G_h}\qth{(\hat\vtheta_{{\hat G}}(\vY)-\hat\vtheta_{G_h}(\vY))^2\indc{\vY\notin [0,R]^d}}$ by $(h+\hat h)^2\epsilon_R(G_h)$, where $\epsilon_R(G_h)=\PP_{G_h}\qth{\vY\notin [0,R]^d}$.
 Combining this with the last display we get

-Finally we take expectation on both sides with respect to the training sample, $\hat G$, and $\hat h$.
-Using the high probability bound on $\hat h$ and the bound on $\EE\qth{{H^2(f_{\hat{G}},f_{G_h})}}$ as in \prettyref{thm:density_multidim} (note that in the case of subexponential marginals of $G$, where we pick $h=\tilde c s \log n$, for a large enough constant $\tilde c$ the support parameter $\hat h$ of $\hatGn$ is bounded from above by $h$ with a high probability.
-Hence, the analysis for the bounded prior setup applies even though $\hatGn$ is obtained via an unrestricted optimization), and the probabilistic bound on $\epsilon_K(G_h)$ as in \prettyref{lmm:support-multidim} we get the result.
-This finishes the proof. \end{proof}
+Finally we take expectation on both sides with respect to the training sample, $\hat G$, and $\hat h$. \begin{enumerate}[label = (\roman*)~] \item The proof of the result for $G\in\calP([0,h]^d)$, with both unconstrained and constrained estimator (which has knowledge of $h$) is very similar to the proof of \prettyref{thm:EB_main} and is omitted here. \item In the case of subexponential marginals of $G$, we pick $h=\tilde c \max\{1,s\} \log n$, for a large enough constant $\tilde c$.
+Hence, the support parameter $\hat h$ of $\hatGn$ as well as the support of each coordinate of $\vtheta$ is bounded from above by $h$ with a high probability.
+Using the high probability bound on $\hat h$ and the bound on $\EE\qth{{H^2(f_{\hat{G}},f_{G_h})}}$ as in \prettyref{thm:density_multidim}, the analysis for the bounded prior setup applies even though $\hatGn$ is obtained via an unconstrained optimization.
+Finally, using the bound on $\epsilon_R(G_h)$ as in \prettyref{lmm:support-multidim} we get the result. \end{enumerate} This finishes the proof. \end{proof}

 \begin{proof}[Proof of \prettyref{lmm:regret_reduction_subexpo}] We first note the multi-dimensional version of \eqref{eq:EB_m7} as follows: